ARMmbed/mbed-os-5-docs/docs/api/connectivity/bluetooth/Optimising_for_performance.md

 ### Connections

 The most intuitive power consumption rate to understand is when using connections.
-Each device needs to send a packet at below supervision timeout frequency to maintain a connection regardless of data transfer.
-This is the absolute minimum power consumption.
-Additionally, normally power is consumed at every connection event (exchange of packets between central and peripheral).
+Each take turns sending and receiving packets at set interval.

+    CENTRAL
+    ┌────┐ ┌────┐           ┌────┐ ┌────┐         ┌────┐ ┌────┐ ┌────┐ ┌────┐
+    │send│ │recv│           │send│ │recv│         │send│ │recv│ │send│ │recv│ └────┘ └────┘           └────┘ └────┘         └────┘ └────┘ └────┘ └────┘
+      connection interval
+     ◄─────────────────────►

+    PERIPHERAL
+    ┌────┐ ┌────┐                                 ┌────┐ ┌────┐ ┌────┐ ┌────┐
+    │recv│ │send│                                 │recv│ │send│ │recv│ │send│
+    └────┘ └────┘                                 └────┘ └────┘ └────┘ └────┘
+      slave latency
+     ◄───────────────────────────────────────────►

+    ▲                       ▲                     ▲
+    connection event        connection event      connection event

+To maintain a connection, regardless if there is data transfer to be transferred, the central needs to transmit and receive once very connection interval.

+The peripheral needs to receive and may transmit data if it has any.
+It may skip a number of these connection events set by `slaveLatency`.
+If it has no data to transmit empty packets are sent.

+More power is consumed if there is data to be exchanged.
+The exchange can continue until the next connection event would take place.

 It's worth considering if keeping the connection active is worth it.
 Connection in BLE is extremely fast and if you plan to only send a quick burst of data every minute it is better to connect and disconnect each time.

 The cost of the connection is proportionate to the negotiable connection interval.
 This can be set during `connect` or later through `updateConnectionParameters`.
-The higher the interval the more often radio is active.
+The lower the interval the more often radio is active.
 This is especially important for the peripheral which needs to enable the radio to receive packets.

 This can be further helped through setting a high `slaveLatency` parameter.
 This allows the peripheral to skip connection events and save power not just by not sending any packets but by not even listening.
-This is not free for central as it increases latency of data transmission.
+This is not free for central as it increases latency of data transmission from central to peripheral.
 Central may have to attempt sending data multiple times before the peripheral accepts the transmission.
+The peripheral may send data at any connection event as the central must listen after every transmission.

 ### Advertising and scanning

+Power draw during advertising affected by:
+- the advertising interval - lower interval uses more power,
+- amount of data sent,
+- number of channels used - each advertising event is sent by default to three channels which you can limit to 2 or 1,
+- whether extended advertising is used - this will send additional packets on regular channels,
-Power draw during advertising is proportional to the advertising interval.
-Additionally, if the advertising is connectable or scannable it means the advertiser needs to listen on the radio after each advertisement for potential connection of scan requests.
+- whether the type is connectable or scannable - it means the advertiser needs to listen on the radio after each advertisement for potential connection of scan requests.

+               PERIPHERAL
+                ┌────┐           advertising interval              ┌────┐
+     channel 37 │adv │◄───────────────────────────────────────────►│adv │
+                └────┘                                             └────┘
+                      ┌────┐                                             ┌────┐
+     channel 38       │adv │                                             │adv │
+                      └────┘                                             └────┘
+                            ┌────┐                                             ┌────┐
+     channel 39             │adv │                                             │adv │
+                            └────┘                                             └────┘

+     non-advertising              ┌────────────────────┐
+     channel                      │extended advertising│
+     (indicated in regular        └────────────────────┘
+      advertising payload)

 Scanning power draw is proportional to time spent scanning.
+Additional power will be used if you run active scanning which will send a scan request and listen for the reply.

 The interaction between scanning an advertising means that the less power the advertiser spends advertising, the more power the scanner will have to spend to see the advertising packets.
 The decision on balance will be dictated by your design of your devices (which one is more constrained).

 ### Connection vs advertising